Harsh0707/DWP-TechTest/README.md

 - CloudTrail

-When different AWS services are used to design 3-Tier applcation it is always a good practice that the infrastructure is immutable and easy to deploy.
+When different AWS services are used to design 3-Tier application it is always a good practice that the infrastructure is immutable and easy to deploy.
 Such options include IaC (Infrastructure as a code) like Terraform, CI/CI pipeline like Cloudbuild Pipeline/Jenkins and CodeDeploy.